Kegel Exercises, Pelvic Trainers, and At-Home Devices: What Actually Works for Bladder Leaks in 2026?

 Biofeedback measures the strength of Kegel contractions as you squeeze around the device.
 Most of these vaginally inserted probes are connected to mobile apps so you can see your progress, and some offer fun games to play as you squeeze.
 Kegel trainers still have a risk of infection and require dedicated time and privacy during use.
 Most are not FDA-approved for incontinence.
 Review: Fit can be uncomfortable.
 The games are fun at first, but it’s hard to find the time to keep using them.

-Magnetic Chairs
+Magnetic HIFEM Chairs

-The patient sits on a specialized chair while a high intensity electromagnetic field is focused on the pelvic floor, causing the muscles to contract.
-This external therapy is administered in a doctor’s office over six sessions typically.
+The patient sits on a specialized chair while a high-intensity electromagnetic field is focused on the pelvic floor, causing the muscles to contract.
+This external therapy is administered in a doctor’s office over six sessions, typically.
 A meta-data review by the Department of Health (AHRQ) shows this therapy to be less effective than electrical stimulation.
 Review: Quite easy to show up and sit fully clothed.
-As a kegel exerciser, it is quite expensive for 6 visits and maintenance costs are extra.
+As a kegel exerciser, it is quite expensive for 6 visits, and maintenance costs are extra.

 Vaginal Stimulation